rodrigo-marcolino/Learn-PowerShell-in-a-Month-of-Lunches-Fourth-Edition/Chapter 8/chapter-8.md

 ---

-### 2. Browse the available commands for the module you just downloaded.
+### 2. Identify a cmdlet that displays the current date and time.

 ```powershell
 get-command -Module ConnectWiseAutomateAgent